 - bathing suit - we have a beach trip planned, along with an outing to Six Flags

-- dressier clothes- there is no formal dress code for our events, however, some students have enjoyed dressing up for the Opening Banquet and closing ceremony
+- dressier clothes- there is no formal dress code for our events, however, some students have enjoyed dressing up for the closing ceremony

 - toiletries, including sunscreen